ibersanoMS/terraform-azure-template/README.md

 # Getting Started with Terraform

-Use this template to create a new repository with a Terraform scaffold and basic workflows.
+Use this template to create a new repository with a basic Terraform file setup and workflows for validation and deployment.

 This template has basic workflows and scripts needed for the workflows in the ```.github/ ``` folder and basic Terraform files in the ``` src/ ``` folder.